 We offer some of the most advanced veterinary medicine in the area but we know that many of our clients are working within a budget – just let us know.
 We are happy to provide you with an estimate of your pet’s treatment plan.
 We can base your pet’s treatment plan on what works best for you.

-- We do not offer any delayed billing but we do acccept Care Credit and Citi Health.
-Both of these credit plans offer a convenient, low minimum monthly payment and/or zero interest programs to help you accept the best Treatment Plan recommendation for your pets.
-If you do not already have an account with Care Credit or Citi Health, we will be happy to assist you with the application.
+We do not offer any delayed billing but we do accept Care Credit.
+This credit plan offers a convenient, low minimum monthly payment and/or zero interest programs to help you accept the best Treatment Plan recommendation for your pets.
+If you do not already have an account with Care Credit, we will be happy to assist you with the application.

-- 24 hour staffing of a referral facility is a major expense.
+24-hour staffing of a referral facility is a major expense.
 It is our goal to provide the highest quality of care, utilizing the best-trained veterinary personnel available.
-A veterinarian and full complement of staff are always on premises.
-Our veterinary team examine the patient and make recommendations for care that are in the best interest of the patient.
+A veterinarian and a full complement of staff are always on-premises.
+Our veterinary team examines the patient and makes recommendations for care that are in the best interest of the patient.
 Unlike most referral veterinary practices, our entire veterinary team receives salaried compensation and no production-based compensation is given.

 Continuing Education for all of our staff is a critical component so we may continue to offer your pet the very best care and services available.

 Please note that our treatment plans are all-inclusive, offering the most comprehensive care for our patients.
 When comparing treatment plans received from other facilities, pay close attention to the details, making sure that both plans include the same services.